MSUSEL/msusecl-pique-data/README.md

 ### Exception Handling

 The PiqueData library uses two custom exceptions.
+It is recommended to wrap calls in a try-catch block and properly log exceptions in your pique models.

-`DataAccessException` is thrown when there is an error interacting with a database or when a query returns no results.
-This may seem unintutitive, but the reasoning is that there are times when getting no result should cause the program to halt and times when it should cause the program to continue.
-Which one, is entirely up to the pique model designer.
-The best practice with this library is to wrap each call in try-catch blocks.
-If you want execution to continue, simply catch the DataAccessException, and log the message.
-If you wish for the program to halt you can avoid using try-catch blocks or use them, log the exception message, and throw a RuntimeException.
+`DataAccessException` is thrown when there is an error interacting with a database.

 `ApiCallException` is thrown when there is an error interacting with a third-party API.
 It is probably best to allow this exception to halt program execution.
 (Though there may be reasons not to halt) Again the simple approach is to use try-catch blocks with logging.
-Note that queries to the NVD or GHSA database which return no results will throw a DataAccessException.
 ApiCallException is used to indicate a problem with the API call rather than a problem with the returned data.

 Note that both of these extend the java RuntimeException class.
 As such, no try-catch blocks are necessary, but they are not caught, these will halt program execution if thrown.